Credit cards with a 0% p.a. interest balance transfer offer are one of the most appealing cards for credit card consolidation.

 As these all offer the good balance transfer features, it boils down to what credit card you would prefer to use after the balance transfer offer has expired.

-This is most commonly a factor of which provider you trust and would prefer to be a customer of, and the annual fee.
+This could be decided by which credit card provider you trust and would prefer to be a customer of, as well as the annual fee of the card.

 Long Term Balance Transfer Credit Cards

-Table of Contents: Guide to 0% for 6 Month Balance Transfers
+Table of Contents: Guide to 0% Balance Transfers

 - What Are 0% Balance Transfer Credit Cards?